University of California, Los Angeles: Housing

 UCLA provides housing to over 10,000 undergraduate and 2,900 graduate students.
 Most undergraduate students are housed in 14 complexes on the western side of campus, referred to by students as "The Hill".
 Students can live in halls, plazas, suites, or university apartments, which vary in pricing and privacy.
 Housing plans also offer students access to dining facilities, which have been ranked by the Princeton Review as some of the best in the United States.
 Dining halls are located in Covel Commons, Rieber Hall, Carnesale Commons and De Neve Plaza.
 In winter 2012, a dining hall called The Feast at Rieber opened to students.
 The newest dining hall (as of Winter Quarter 2014) is Bruin Plate, located in the Carnesale Commons (commonly referred to as Sproul Plaza).
 Residential cafes include Bruin Cafe, Rendezvous, The Study at Hedrick, and Cafe 1919.
 UCLA currently offers four years guaranteed housing to its incoming freshmen, and two years to incoming transfer students.
 There are four types of housing available for students: residential halls, deluxe residential halls, residential plazas, and residential suites.
 Available on the hill are study rooms, basketball courts, tennis courts, and Sunset Recreational Center which includes three swimming pools.

-Graduate students are housed in one of five apartment complexes.
-Weyburn Terrace is located just southwest of the campus in Westwood Village.
-The other four are roughly five miles south of UCLA in Palms and Mar Vista.
-They too vary in pricing and privacy.
+Graduate students are housed in several complexes, including the University Apartments South (UAS) and the University Apartments North (UAN).
+The University Apartments North (UAN) provides housing for single graduate students at the Weyburn Terrace, located southwest of the campus in Westwood Village, and the Hilgard Apartments, located on the east edge of campus on Hilgard Avenue.
+The University Apartments South (UAS) provides housing located approximately 5 miles south of campus in the Palms/Mar Vista area for single graduate students and students with families or dependents.
+Housing options for single graduate students within UAS include the Canfield Apartments, Rose Avenue, Keystone Mentone, Venice Barry and The Boulevard.
+The housing complex for married students, domestic partners, and students with dependents is University Village, which is located approximately 5 miles south of campus in the Palms/Mar Vista area.
+Qualifying undergraduate students and postdoctoral appointees with dependents, spouses or domestic partners are also eligible to live in the University Village.

 Approximately 400 students live at the University Cooperative Housing Association, located two blocks off campus.
 Students who are involved in Greek life have the option to also live in Greek housing while at UCLA.
 Sorority houses are located east of campus on Hilgard Avenue, and fraternity houses are located west of campus throughout Westwood Village.
 A student usually lives with 50+ students in Greek housing.